 (photo: Sheriff Jeramiah G. Detweiler served as Sheriff of Summit County, Colorado from 1898-1913 and again from 1915-1935.
 Photo courtesy Joyce Bivens.)

-Today, the SCSO has 73 employees divided into five divisions:
+Today, the Summit County Sheriff's Office has 95 employees divided into four divisions:

 - Animal Control

 All divisions are overseen by Sheriff Jaime FitzSimons.